Aaron Shaw

 headshot

-I completed my Ph.D in Sociology at the UC Berkeley.
-Some of my previous research has compared the participatory infrastructures of the right and left of the U.S. political blogosphere; investigated the origins of Free Software policies in Brazil; and analyzed applications of crowdsourcing for both social scientific research and humanitarian crisis relief.
+I completed my Ph.D in Sociology at UC Berkeley.
+Some of my previous research has compared the participatory infrastructures of the U.S. political blogosphere; investigated the origins of Free Software policies in Brazil; and analyzed applications of crowdsourcing for both social scientific research and humanitarian crisis relief.

 If you'd like to read more, here's my CV and links to papers are on my research page.
+You might also take a look at my Google Scholar profile page.
 For more information, copies of papers, or just to say hello, please send me an email.
-If you're on the Northwestern campus and you're trying to find me, my office is room 2-142 in the Frances Searle Building.
+If you're on the Northwestern campus and you're trying to find me, my office is room 1-140 in the Frances Searle Building, which can be a bit of a labyrinth.

 Creative